 Following the footsteps of Chitto Babu a few more shops have opened in close vicinity.
-Decker’s corner, Aponjon and Suruchi are few examples.
+Dacre’s corner, Aponjon and Suruchi are few examples.
 The sitting arrangement is slightly improvised.
 Menu incorporates Kolkata-Chinese Chow-mean too!

 If you find it difficult to balance the Rekabi filled with hot stew, a plate of toasted breads and boiled eggs, a little too much to handle on those shaky wooden benches, go ahead with Aponjon and Suruchi.
-While at Suruchi Decker’s Lane, do not forget to try chicken chow mean.
+While at Suruchi Dacre’s Lane, do not forget to try chicken chow mean.

 Pocket pinch at Chitto Babur Dokan: